 On the contrary, vegans get only about 10–12 mg of carnitine from food a day.

-In fact, vegan foods don’t contain any significant amounts of carnitine.
-For instance, 2 slices of whole-wheat bread contain only 0.2 mg and half a cup of asparagus contains only 0.1 mg of carnitine, respectively.
+In fact, vegan foods contain negligible amounts of carnitine.
+For instance, 2 slices of whole wheat bread contain only 0.2 mg, while half a cup of asparagus contains only 0.1 mg of carnitine.

 But, the body synthesizes carnitine from the amino acids, methionine and lysine.
 High amounts of vitamin C and vitamin B6 are necessary as well.